uttkarsh-26/uttkarsh/README.md

 ### About

-> This is a personal portfolio site usin Gatsby and react.
+> This is a personal portfolio site using Gatsby and react.